-- Measure the urad dal and idli rice (we use 1 cup dal & 5 cups rice).
+- Measure the urad dal and idli rice (we use 1 cup dal & 4 cups rice).
 Place in separate vessels and soak for a few hours (edited to add: don’t soak for too long or the whole grains will ferment in the bowl and the batter won’t rise).
 Soak a spoonful of fenugreek seeds for color if using mainly for dosa.

 - ‘Pulse’ the dal with a little bit of water until the batter is smooth.
 Pulsing (as opposed to blending) is done because continuous blending can warm/cook the batter.
 You should pulse for 2-3 minutes.
 (Warm batter is okay; hot is not.)

 - ‘Pulse’ the rice in a similar way until silky smooth.

 - In a large vessel, hand-stir the dal & rice batter together.
 The vessel should be large because the batter will ferment and rise.